This post may contain affiliate links. Please read my disclosure.

 Ingredient Notes

-- Rotisserie chicken - don't have to waste time cooking the chicken.
+- Rotisserie chicken - You don't need to spend time cooking the chicken.

-- Spices - instead of using dried chilis, this is a shortcut and where most of the flavor comes from for the sauce.
+- Spices - Instead of using dried chilis, this is a shortcut and where most of the flavor comes from for the sauce.
+Just make sure the spices aren't expired.

-- Corn tortillas - what encases the yummy filling and soaks up the sauce.
+- Corn tortillas - What is traditionally used to encase the yummy filling and soak up the sauce.

-- Cheese - can't have enchiladas without some cheese on top which creates that gooey factor.
+- Cheese - You can't have enchiladas without some cheese on top which creates that gooey factor.

 Ingredient Swaps